Why You Should Use An ERP For Nonprofits: The Breakdown

 Choosing a Software

-Once you’ve decided to take the leap and transition to an ERP system, you can be faced with a difficult choice.
+Once you’ve decided to take the leap and transition to an ERP system, and chosen your nonprofit software selection criteria, you can be faced with a difficult choice.
 To make sure you choose the right ERP for your nonprofit, here are a few things to consider:

 Do the functionalities of the ERP software meet the digital needs of your nonprofit?